The Glacier Express route

 Section 3: Andermatt to Chur

 Andermatt, at 1436 m, is where the Oberalp Pass begins.
-The Glacier Express winds its way upwards to 2034 m, the higest point of this journey.
+The Glacier Express winds its way upwards to 2034 m, the highest point of this journey.
 This is where the river Rhine rises.
 The bare landscape up here is usually covered in snow from November to April.
 The road is closed during that period.

-Next up is a long descent along the Rhine valley to Chur, at 585 m.
+Next up is a long descend along the Rhine valley to Chur, at 585 m.
 Chur is the lowest point of the route.
 The landscape looks very dramatic in the Rhine gorge between Ilanz and Reichenau, where the river carved deep into the white rocks.
 This region is also referred to as the 'Swiss Grand Canyon'.
 After Reichenau, the train will reach Chur, the capital of the canton of Graubünden and the largest town along the route.